Start9Labs/documentation/site/source/developer-docs/advanced/dev-tools/embassyd.rst

 .. _embassyd:

 ==============
-Embassy Daemon
+StartOS Daemon
 ==============

 .. warning:: This is for advanced users only!!
 Anything you do while SSH'd into your Embassy is NOT SUPPORTED, unless under the guidance of a Start9 technician.

 ``embassyd`` is the daemon that runs everything that could be considered StartOS.

-When SSH'd into your Embassy, you may see the status of EmbassyD with the following:
+When SSH'd into your Start9 server, you may see the status of EmbassyD with the following:

     .. code-block:: bash